Skip to main content

 IMF Youth Fellowship

-Selected to attend the 2023 IMF and World Bank Annual Meetings for Young IMF Fellows.
+Selected to attend the 2023 IMF and World Bank Annual Meetings as a Young IMF Fellow.

 Oct 2023